Batu Caves Opening Hours and Opening Times 2026 – Daily Schedule, Entry Fee & Best Time to Visit

 Outside these periods, weekday mornings remain the quietest time to visit.

-• Ramayana Cave — RM 5 per person (all nationalities).
-Located at the base of the hill, this cave features Hindu sculptures and scenes from the Ramayana epic.
-Worth visiting if you have an extra 20–30 minutes.
+• Ramayana Cave: RM 15 per person.
+Located at the base of the hill, with sculptures depicting scenes from the Ramayana epic.
+Worth 20–30 minutes if you have the time.

-• Dark Cave — Closed indefinitely since January 2019 for conservation.
-Previously offered guided eco-tours.
+• Dark Cave: Closed indefinitely since January 2019 for conservation.
 No reopening date announced.

-Total cost for a standard Batu Caves visit: RM 0–15, depending on whether you add Ramayana Cave.
-Transport from KL (KTM train) costs RM 2.60 each way.
+Typical total cost for a Batu Caves visit: RM 0 to RM 25, depending on which areas you include.
+The KTM Komuter from KL Sentral costs RM 2.60 each way; Grab from central KL runs approximately RM 20–30 one way.

 Best Time of Day to Visit Batu Caves

-The best time to visit Batu Caves is between 6:30 AM and 8:00 AM on a weekday.
-At this time, temperatures are at their lowest (around 25–27°C), the staircase is nearly empty, and the soft morning light is ideal for photography of both the rainbow stairs and the Lord Murugan statue.
+The best time to visit Batu Caves is before 8:00 AM on a weekday.
+At this time, temperatures hover around 25–27°C, the staircase is nearly empty, and the soft morning light suits both the rainbow staircase and the golden Lord Murugan statue — at 42.7 metres, one of the tallest statues of a Hindu deity in the world.

 Tourists using umbrellas under the bright midday sun at Batu Caves, showing peak visiting hours when the temple grounds are busiest and hottest.